Homemade Cherry Ice Cream made with vanilla bean and fresh summer cherries from the local cherry farm.

 Since July is National Ice Cream Month, I have decided to share a few more ice cream recipes this month.
 It’s been a mild summer so far in the Bay Area but I’ve been testing quite a few ice cream recipes.
 I love the smile on my children’s faces when they eat my homemade ice cream happily.
 It’ll be sweet memories I cherish when they grow up one day.

 Two weeks ago our family went cherry picking in Brentwood, California.
-It’s about 1 hour drive from San Francisco, and there are many orchards and farm fields in the area.
-This was our 2nd year we went cherry picking with our friends and their children and we all had a great time.
+It’s about 1-hour drive from San Francisco, and there are many orchards and farm fields in the area.
+This was the 2nd year we went cherry picking with our friends and their children and we all had a great time.

 Cherry season is usually between May and June, so we were actually late this year going in the last week of June.
 Quite a few cherry farms had already closed for the season but we were able to find a few that were still open.
 It gets hot in this area so you might want to start picking fruits earlier in the day (we started around 9:30 AM) especially if you have small children.
 The cherries were $3 per pound, and we also went peach picking right after and they were $1 per pound.
 It’s the best way to get the freshest produce and also a great way to support local farmers.